Tour Lutheran Germany in 2027!

 • Day 11 – August 4 (Wednesday) – Nuremburg – Neuendettelsau – Dachau – Munich

-• Depart after breakfast to travel through scenic Bavaria with stops along the way.
+• Depart after breakfast to travel through scenic Bavaria.

-• First stop in Neuendettelsau, where Wilhelm Loehe, another founder of the Missouri Synod (who never left Germany), served as pastor of the beautiful Nikolai Kirche, and see Loehe’s grave.
+• Stop in Neuendettelsau, where Wilhelm Loehe, another founder of the Missouri Synod (who never left Germany), served as pastor of the beautiful Nikolai Kirche, and see Loehe’s grave.

 • Continue to the sobering site of Dachau, the first concentration camp and the training ground for the brutality of the Third Reich, where more than 32,000 people were killed.
 A tour will guide you through the memorial center to read prisoners’ accounts of the atrocities carried out under the Nazi regime, see the SS offices, the roll-call area, cells, barracks, and the gas chamber.